-NOTE: For cam type or ring type preload adjuster, use the suspension adjustment tool provided in the tool kit.
+NOTE: Use the suspension adjustment tool provided in the tool kit.

 Rear Springs

 Rear spring preload has an effect on comfort, ride height and load compensation.

 Also, adjusting rear spring preload shifts more or less weight to the snow-mobile front end.
 As a result, more or less weight is applied to the skis.
 This has an effect on performance in deep snow, steering effort and handling.